swalker-coalesce/code-samples/README.md

 3. **Data Retention**: Implement a retention policy for historical data
 4. **Performance**: Index frequently queried fields from the VARIANT column
 5. **Security**: Regularly rotate API tokens and review security integration settings
+6. **Context Management**: Always set your database and schema context using `USE` statements before running the procedure

 ## Troubleshooting